seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     side at all.
 54. **Every published target was computed as `вход ± RR_MIN × |вход − стоп|`** (§4), and
     no target was read from a 30- or 90-day extreme.
-55. **Every published target's reward, in units of `vol × √H_NOISE`, sits inside the band of §4** — at or above `TGT_SIGMA_MIN`, at or below one — and every setup outside it is refused by name in the appendix.
+55. **Every published target's reward, in units of `vol × √H_NOISE`, sits at or above `TGT_SIGMA_MIN`** (§4), and every setup below that floor is refused by name in the appendix. **No upper bound is applied**: the stop's own clip already bounds the reward, and a run that refuses a setup for being too far has applied a threshold this file does not carry.
 56. **Every catalyst item's `Эффект` carries BOTH halves — the side and the strength** (§2).
 A side alone is the field half-filled, and `ЖДАТЬ` alone says nothing the reader did not already know.